How To Handle Employee Off With Work Related Stress25 Nov 2020

 The ONS found that 39.2 percent of adults said Covid-19 was affecting their work either because they were asked to work from home or were finding it difficult.
 One in six of those also reported they were concerned about their health and safety at work.

 With so many people working from home, it proves difficult for employers to monitor working conditions and identify any issues causing stress.
-As part of their duty of care, some employers provided both technology and tools for working from home and training for employees new to home working.
+As part of their duty of care, some employers provided both technology, tools and training for employees new to home working.
 Others, set up regular communications with employees to discuss progress on work and check that they were satisfied with their working conditions.

 So, what are the rules when it comes to payment when an employee is off with work-related stress?
 The guidelines for paying any employee who is too ill to work for a long period of time is that a healthcare professional should sign them off work so that they can recover.
 The illness can be related to physical causes as well as mental health issues such as stress.